-If we apply threshold on the enhanced ROI we will get the result for "mdb001" and "mdb006" as shown in Fig. 4 (a) and (b).
-These two images belong to opposite categories according to the amount of dense tissue.
+If we apply the threshold on the enhanced ROI we will get the result for "mdb001" and "mdb006" as shown in Figure 6 (a) and (b).
+These two images belong to the opposite categories according to the amount of dense tissue.
 The applied threshold is set to 60% of the mean image intensity.